Enable Dark Mode!

 python3 -m pip install customtkinter

-Starting to create Tkinter application
+Starting to create a Tkinter application

 1. Importing required modules